mrnossiom/dotfiles/README.md

 - `pkgs`: Custom packages either not eligible or missing from repositories
 - `secrets`: `agenix` encrypted secrets
 - `templates`: Quickstart files for different languages

+## Add a new device

+- Rekey secrets with device root ssh key, and create a session age key.

+---

+Milo Moisson © 2023-2024